satellaview-dev/voxelshock/README.md

 ![Logo for VOXELSHOCK modpack](/title2.png)

-##minecraft forge modpack that focuses on exploration and challenging combat without being unfairly difficult (hopefully)

-#License and other information
+# License and other information

 All of the mods in this modpack are from Modrinth.
 (if there are mods here not avaliable on the site, please tell me and I will remove them.)